Research

 -

-Abstract: The number of internal migrants in the developing world has been increasing as a result of climate change, violence and economic development.
-How do these flows of migrants affect vote-buying structures?
-Unlike their international counterparts, internal migrants still retain their right to vote and hence could be included in vote-buying schemes.
-This paper uses a formal model to analyze the decision a politician makes when allocating private benefits between migrants and natives.
-The model indicates that politicians will distribute private benefits to migrants when there is a low level of political competition.
-Using individual and municipal quantitative data from Colombia alongside qualitative work, I find that migrants engage less in vote-buying practices in more competitive environments.
-This result is most likely the effect of migrant turnout rather than issues with migrant voting registration.
-The results also show that vote-buying interactions between politicians and migrants are one shot leaving aside the idea of relational clientelism.
-Finally, political competition reduces the amount of private benefits distributed by local political machines.
-These findings complement the results from migrant integration into formal political settings as campaigns and candidacies.
+Abstract: The number of internal migrants in the developing world has been increasing due to climate change, violence, and economic development.
+How do these flows of migrants affect politicians’ use of vote-buying?
+Unlike their international counterparts, internal migrants still retain their right to vote and hence can participate in elections.
+This paper presents a theory analyzing a politician’s decision when allocating private benefits between migrants and natives.
+Using Colombia as a case study, this paper illustrates that politicians will distribute more private benefits to migrants when there are lower levels of political competition.
+This result is driven by the fact that migrants present a riskier investment for politicians.
+Results also show that low political turnout in high-migration areas is associated with less mobilization targeting.
+These findings complement the results from the lack of migrant integration into formal political settings as campaigns and candidacies by looking at informal distributional channels.

 -